 A faster way to propagate is by rooting pitcher plant cuttings.
 Cut pieces of stem that have two or three leaves on them, and clip off half of each leaf.
 Cut the bottom end of the stem on a diagonal and cover it with rooting hormone powder.

 Fill a planter with sphagnum moss and wet it.
-Make a hole in the moss with a pencil, place the powdered stem in the hole and push the moss around the stem to secure it.
+Make a hole in the damp moss with a pencil, place the powdered stem in the hole and push the moss around the stem to secure it.
 Water the pot again, place it in a plastic bag and place it under grow lights.
 The pitcher plant cuttings should root within two months, and can be transplanted after they begin to grow new leaves.